apache/spark/docs/sql-data-sources-generic-options.md

 ### Recursive File Lookup
 `recursiveFileLookup` is used to recursively load files and it disables partition inferring.
 Its default value is `false`.
-If data source explicitly specify the `partitionSpec` when `recursiveFileLookup` is true, exception will be thrown.
+If data source explicitly specifies the `partitionSpec` when `recursiveFileLookup` is true, exception will be thrown.

 To load all files recursively, you can use: